lbdyck/whoson/README.md

 of all, or selected, TSO and SSH users on all the systems within the SYSPLEX.

  Also report on any other address spaces
- - find *other* and follow instructions
+ - find *custom* and follow instructions

 Will also work as an OMVS Shell command.